lightswitch05/php-version-audit/README.md

 * latestVersion: string - The latest PHP version.
 * activeSupportEndDate: string|null - ISO8601 formatted date for the end of active support for auditVersion (bug fixes).
 * securitySupportEndDate: string - ISO8601 formatted date for the end of security support for auditVersion.
+* rulesLastUpdatedDate: string - ISO8601 formatted date for the last time the rules were auto-updated (twice a day)..
 * vulnerabilities: object - CVEs known to affect auditVersion with details about the CVE.
 CVE Details might be null for recently discovered CVEs.

 ## Project Goals: